The flavors in this New Orleans White BBQ Shrimp just captivated me. Absolutely delicious! Good for an appetizer, lunch or even dinner.

 Author Notes

-I first tasted this dish when we went to brunch on New Year's Day this year.
+I first tasted this dish when we went to brunch one year on New Year's Day.
 I thought it was so good that I asked for the recipe and promised to recreate the flavors, one way or another.
 We have been back to this restaurant a few times since, and I still don't have their recipe, but I can honestly say that my recipe is a true recreation, down to the color, the thickness of the sauce and that tiny bite of heat at the back of your throat.
 That's the Creole seasoning and the ground black pepper.
 There are loads of recipes for this dish, but this is my version and it is delicious.
 The ingredient list is long, but you should have most of it in your pantry, it comes together very quickly, so long as you have everything at hand.

 Pin It on Pinterest